Growing Beets in Containers is easy. This quick-growing vegetable doesn’t require much care and perfect for beginner container gardeners.

 Requirements for Growing Beets in Containers

-Soil that is loamy, penetrable and promotes the development of large roots is best for growing beet in a pot.
-Make sure your soil is rich in nutrients, you can also add a lot of compost.
-Also, avoid adding pebbles or stones in the soil or the bottom layer when growing this root vegetable.
+Soil that is loamy, penetrable, and promotes the development of large roots is best for growing beetroot in a pot.
+Make sure your soil is rich in nutrients; you can add compost and other organic matter to improve it.

-If you want to make a soilless mix, add 1 part peat moss or coco peat, 1 part compost or well-rotted manure, and 1 part perlite, vermiculite or sand.
-You can also add time-based fertilizer that is low in nitrogen at the time of mixing the soil.
+If you want to make a soilless mix, add 1 part peat moss or coco peat, 1 part compost or well-rotted manure, and 1 part perlite, vermiculite, or sand.
+You can also add slow-release fertilizer that is low in nitrogen at the time of mixing the soil.

-You can grow each plant 2 inches apart, but this will hamper the growth of roots.
-For reference, the 12 inches wide rectangular pot can support around 4-5 plants.
+You can grow each plant 2 inches apart if you’re growing it for tasty beet greens, but this will hamper the growth of beetroots.
+For your reference, a 12 inches wide rectangular pot can support around 4-5 plants.

 Pests and Diseases